FISU Meditation is more powerful than mindfulness or mindful techniques.

-In FISU´s methodology “restful alertness” is just the beginning and drawing on the superconscious or spiritual level of ourselves will bring so many profound benefits, both physically, mentally and more importantly, spiritually.
-Mindfulness is a state of mental awareness, which is fine, but we want to move beyond that to view life from spiritually aware viewpoint i.e. we are involving the spiritual self rather than the mind alone.
-Diving within ourselves in the process of unfoldment involves no concentration, control or training.
-All thoughts are just observed through awareness without interference, manipulation or control.
+In FISU´s methodology, “restful alertness” is just the beginning and drawing on the superconscious or spiritual level will bring so many profound benefits, both physically, mentally and, more importantly, spiritually.
+Mindfulness is a state of mental awareness, which is fine, but we want to move beyond that to view life from a spiritually aware viewpoint, i.e. we involve the spiritual self rather than the mind alone.
+Diving within ourselves in the process of unfoldment involves no concentration, control or training, and all thoughts are just observed through awareness without interference, manipulation or control.

 Go Beyond the Mind

 Many of our techniques embrace mindful practices, but our emphasis is to go beyond the mind – the ultimate goal of all meditation and spiritual practices and where there is integration between body, mind and spirit.

 You can observe the workings of your mind, emotions, reactions, and behaviour outside of meditation.
 Mindfulness practices encourage you to observe your breathing observe emotions and thoughts without reacting to them.
 However, mindful practices stop at the level of the mind and miss the next and more beneficial step of spiritual unfoldment.

 In addition, there are problems with only using mindful techniques or techniques that deal solely with our mental levels, or these “observer” techniques lead to a fundamental question, “Who is the observer”?
 Who is the person observing or watching the experience?